 We fill our pots, bathtubs, sports bottles, and swimming pools with it.
 We wash the car, the pets, our bodies and the dishes with it.
 We use it in manufacturing, and rely on it for power.
 It’s essential for life, but it’s obvious from the way we treat our water that we don’t appreciate the vital importance of it.

 In honour of World Water Day, we are sharing our roundup of links to click, read, watch and (please) share, and hope to encourage change in small, yet a significant way.
-There’s no more time, or water, to waste.

 2/ The Story of Bottled Water.
 In under 10 minutes, this (animated) film explores the bottled water industry’s attacks on tap water and its use of seductive, environmental-themed advertising to cover up the mountains of plastic waste it produces.
 This is definitely meant for sharing, and great for kids and school projects!